-When DSI works on building synths, do you ever feel like the company has to balance being creative versus being cost-efficient, in order to not go overboard?
+When DSI works on building synths, does the company ever have to balance being creative versus being cost-efficient?

-We don’t consider cost that much, to be honest.
-We build the instrument we want to.
-We see what it ends up costing afterwards, and that’s what we sell it for.
-We don’t think in terms of “This has to be $499 or $999“.
-We start with the instrument.
+We don’t consider costs that much to be honest.
+We build the instruments we want to, and see what it ends up costing afterwards.
+We don’t think in terms of “This has to be $499 or $999 “.
 I have no idea how much the one we’re building right now will cost.

 We’re lucky, because nobody else is making polyphonic synths, so we have the market to ourselves.
 When there’s no competition, business is good.
 Also, we’re not a huge company, so we don’t do a whole lot of promotion.
-As a result, people keep finding out about us every year.
-We still have people walking up to our booth who haven’t heard about us before.
-Then they try out our products and go “wow”.
+As a result, new people keep finding out about us every year, and we still have people walking up to our booth who haven’t heard about us before.
+Then they try out our products and go, “wow“.
 Then they buy it and tell their friends.
 That’s how we keep going even though we’re not doing big campaigns.

-Touching on your pioneering work on MIDI technology, we’re wondering why didn’t you patented that.
-It’s a globally used technology, without the music industry would be crippled.
-You could have made a lot of money on it.
+Touching on your work with MIDI technology, I’m wondering why didn’t you patented that.
+It’s a globally-used technology that you could have made a lot of money on .

-I know, could have made money on it, but the whole idea was to give it away to make sure that it happened.
-Also, there were 5 companies involved, so the money would have been split between us.
-But if there had been licensing restrictions and royalties involved it would have just complicated everything.
-And it turned out to be the right thing to do, because 30 years alter MIDI is everywhere.
-If you take something from the 80′s and plug it in today, MIDI works with it just fine.
+I know, I could have made money on it, but the whole idea was to give it away to make sure that it happened.
+Also, there were five companies involved, so the money would have been split between us.
+But if there had been licensing restrictions and royalties involved, it would have just complicated everything.
+And it turned out to be the right thing to do, because 30 years later, MIDI is everywhere.
+If you take something from the 80s and plug it in today, MIDI works with it just fine.

 We’re competitors, so it’s not likely.
 So far, they seem happy to make variations of the same monophonic synth over and over, which is fine with us.
-We’ll keep building new instruments, and let them keep doing what they do.
+We’ll keep building new instruments, and let them do what they do.
 Everybody seems happy.